heatherdice/Elysian_Fields_Horse_Rentals/README.md

 # Elysian_Fields_Horse_Rentals
+An advertising website for Elysian Fields Horse Rentals, which rents out horses for IHA, IHSA, and mounted archery events on the east coast.
+See the website design [here](https://www.figma.com/file/ZW4fp06gHpwpXkLj7kfMfv/Elysian-Fields-Horse-Rentals?type=design&node-id=0-1&mode=design&t=zwPdMDH2UvxYfegL-0).

+## Setting up the environment
 To set up the environment for this repo execute the following commands in sequence.
 1. npm init -y
 2. npm i express